The United States is one of the largest crude oil producers

 The NOCs in this category function as corporate entities and do not operate as extensions of their countries' governments.
 This category includes Petrobras (Brazil) and Statoil (Norway).
 These companies often balance profit-oriented concerns and the objectives of their countries with the development of their corporate strategies.
 Although these companies are driven by commercial concerns, they may also take into account their nations' goals when making investment or other strategic decisions.

-OPEC members have a large share of world oil supplies
+OPEC members and Persian Gulf countries have a large share of world oil supplies

-OPEC is a group that includes some of the world's most oil-rich countries.
-Together, these countries control about 72% of the world's total proved crude oil reserves, and in 2018 they accounted for about 42% of total world crude oil production.
+The Organization of the Petroleum Exporting Countries (OPEC) is a group that includes some of the world's most oil-rich countries.
+Together, the OPEC members at the beginning of 2019 held about 72% of the world's total proved crude oil reserves, and the OPEC members in 2019 accounted for about 39% of total world crude oil production.
 Each OPEC country has at least one NOC, but most also allow IOCs to operate within their borders.
+In 2019, the seven countries in the Persian Gulf produced about 31% of total world crude oil, and they held about 48% of world proved crude oil reserves.

 OPEC and Persian Gulf countries are not the same.